K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **The administrator manages the retrieving, modification, use, and lock of the build pack.<br>**

-1. Check the information of the buildpack being used at PaaS-TA Portal.<br>
+1. Check the information of the buildpack being used at the PaaS-TA Portal.<br>
 ![50]

-2. change the value in the combobox to change the order of buildpack..<br>
+2. change the value in the Combobox to change the order of buildpack..<br>
 ![51]

-3. Click usage checkbox to change the usage status of buildpack.<br>
+3. Click the usage checkbox to change the usage status of the buildpack.<br>
 ![52]

-4. Click Lock checkbox to change the Lock status of the buildpack.<br>
+4. Click the Lock checkbox to change the Lock status of the buildpack.<br>
 ![53]

 ### <a name="5.2"/>  5.2 Service Broker